Glasgow on a budget

 Expert guided bus tour

 A great way to take in many of the attractions is on the City Sightseeing Bus Tour.
-Once you've got your day ticket (£16), enjoy sights and attractions on the move with 22 stops to choose from.
+Once you've got your day ticket (£18), enjoy sights and attractions on the move with 22 stops to choose from.
 Too much to take in on 1 day?
-Upgrade your ticket to a 2-day ticket for an extra £1!
+Upgrade your ticket to a 2-day ticket costing £24.
 Book at city sightseeing's website.

 Self-guided tours by foot